 After such films as "Iron Island" and "White Meadows," "Goodbye" is his first work with a female protagonist, a disbarred lawyer-activist who desperately tries all avenues to gain permission to emigrate.
 The earlier films were well lit and open, but "Goodbye" is cold and claustrophobic.
 Rasoulof says he was filming “not about a woman battling the system, but more about a person’s final fall without any control of the situation.”
 Her sin is as much about her absent journalist husband, also an activist, not being around as it is about her human rights activities.
 (She has become pregnant in a misguided piece of advice from a "fixer.")
 In order to protect his cast and crew from arrest, Rasoulof went, like his heroine, to all sorts of agencies to get proper permissions, then worked with a very small crew and a small digital camera to call minimal attention to the shoot.

-, I noted that a strand called "Bright Future" was the repository for the most impressive first and second features—for me, a necessary complement to the way overrated early films in the Tiger Awards competition, which, like competitions at most festivals, get the most buzz and attention, deserved or not.
-(This year’s winners are listed here
+In my earlier coverage, I noted that a strand called "Bright Future" was the repository for the most impressive first and second features—for me, a necessary complement to the way overrated early films in the Tiger Awards competition, which, like competitions at most festivals, get the most buzz and attention, deserved or not.
+(This year’s winners are listed here.)

 But back to the Bright Futures section: "Valley of Saints," which was shot in fragmented Kashmir by Musa Syeed and debuted at Sundance, is a poignant, almost ethereal story of two close friends, one a crack boatman, and the beautiful young woman who temporarily threatens their intense male bonding.
 The fighting and overall political context is way in the background, our experience with it only that impacting upon their personal lives and mobility.
 The two fellows had planned to take off to a more tranquil place and earn a decent living, but her affect on the boatman is too strong.
 The guys are playful, physically and emotionally, with each other, so much so that a westerner might mistake their relationship as homoerotic—-and, in fact, it may be.